Natalia Garibotto Rocks Sparkly Bikini That Leaves Little To The Imagination

 Natalia Garibotto recently lit up her Instagram page with a sizzling update that saw her flaunting her figure in a tiny bikini that did not leave much to the imagination.

-Natalia’s swimsuit was made of a sparkly nude fabric.
+Natalia's swimsuit was made of a sparkly nude fabric.
 The top had small, triangular-shaped cups that left a good deal of her breasts exposed.
-The cups were held together with a threadlike strap, and it also had a strap that wrapped around the back of her neck.
-The bottoms were also tiny with straps that tied into loopy bows on the sides of her hips.
-For an added touch of bling, she also sported a rhinestone chain belt around her waist.
+The cups were held together with a threadlike strap, and there was also a strap that wrapped around the back of her neck.
+The bottoms were tiny as well and featured straps that tied into loopy bows on the sides of her hips.
+For an added touch of bling, she also sported a rhinestone chain belt.

 Natalia wore her hair down with a deep side part.